ZahlGraf/IrrIMGUI/Doxygen/MAIN.md

 ## <a name="MostImportantBookmarks"></a> Most Important API Bookmarks

- * Class IrrIMGUI::CIMGUIHandle - Use this class as main handle to the Irrlicht IMGUI Binding
+ * Class IrrIMGUI::IIMGUIHandle - Use this class as main handle to the Irrlicht IMGUI Binding
  * Class IrrIMGUI::CIMGUIEventReceiver - A standard Event Receiver for Irrlicht, that passes all Mouse and Keyboard events to the GUI
  * Class IrrIMGUI::IGUITexture - A general texture object for drawing images to the GUI